google/night-sight/README.md

 ## Downloads

-Link to the paper: coming soon!
+Link to the paper: we will release it after [SIGGRAPH Asia 2019](https://sa2019.siggraph.org/).